gdt050579/AppCUI-rs/docs/chapter-2/debug_scenarious.md

 # Debug scenarios

-When using AppCUI and needing to test the interface, it is recommended to write the unit tests using `App::debug(...)` method.
-This method allows one to write a succesion of system events (mouse clicks, keys being pressed, etc) and validate if the output is the expected one.
-This succesion of command is considered an event script - form out of multiple commands, each command written on a line.
+When using AppCUI and needing to test the interface, it is recommended to write unit tests using the `App::debug(...)` method.
+This method allows one to write a succession of system events (mouse clicks, keys being pressed, etc.) and validate whether the output is the expected one.
+This succession of commands is considered an event script, formed from multiple commands, each command written on a line.
 A command can have parameters.
-You can also use `//` to comment a command.
+You can also use `//` to comment out a command.

 **General format for a script**
 ```rs,no_compile